 To learn more about Rossini and his obsession with haute cuisine, check out this NPR post.

 While you cook, listen to some Rossini.
-Here are just two of Rossini’s overtures – perhaps still the best know – to enjoy.
+Here are just two of Rossini’s overtures – perhaps still the best known – to enjoy.